 One row over, the Quad Cortex gives you a further 2 mono outputs.
 These outputs are balanced and offer incredible sound quality.
-It features a headphone out, as well as 2 XLR outputs.
+It features a headphone-out and 2 XLR outputs.

 There is a MIDI in and a MIDI thru/out control to allow for sending and reception of MIDI signals.
 Ultimately this MIDI control allows you to automate the entire range of functions of this pedal.
 Additionally, there are a pair of expression pedal inputs, which can be rigged to allow you to control wah, pitch changes, or volume using a pedal.

 One of the things we noted first was just how compact this unit is considering what it’s capable of.
-One of the things that has helped Neural DSP to make the Quad Cortex so compact was the combination stomp button rotary dials.
-This has kept the deck of the unit clear, which makes the playing experience so much better.
-The rotary motion is used to control the parameters within the settings you activate from the touch screen, and the hardware and software interact beautifully.
+One of the things that helped Neural DSP to make the Quad Cortex so compact was the combination stomp button rotary dials.
+This kept the deck of the unit clear, which makes the playing experience so much better.
+The rotary motion is used to control the parameters within the settings you activate from the touchscreen, and the hardware and software interact beautifully.

-After we’d spent some time exploring the vast number of modes and pages, we decided it was time to check out the amplifier model presets.
-We found that the presets were good, but certainly benefited from some of the extra EQ found on board.
+After we spent some time exploring the vast number of modes and pages, we decided it was time to check out the amplifier model presets.
+We found that the presets were good, but certainly benefited from some of the extra EQ found onboard.
 Tonal possibilities are practically limitless if you understand what you’re doing with compression and EQ, though.

-One of our favorite features here was the ability to play with the cab settings.
+One of our favorite features was the ability to play with the cab settings.
 Not only are you able to modify the amp parameters, you can even adjust the position of the virtual microphone to wherever you’d place it by the speaker on a physical cab.
-This is an incredible advancement, and brings game changing dynamics to this unit, especially for anybody planning to record with it.
+This is an incredible advancement and brings game-changing dynamics to this unit, especially for those planning to record with it.

 Another incredible feature of this pedal is the ability to capture the profiles of amps, heads, or even entire rigs using the Neural Capture functionality.
-If you’ve used a Kemper before, the process will be quite familiar, but in the case of the QC, we were blown away with how quick and easy it was.
-Once we’d selected Neural Capture, we were presented with a full visual setup guide to walk us through the process of connecting the amp we wanted to model – in this case our little 5w Stage Right tube amp.
+If you’ve used a Kemper before, the process will be quite familiar.
+But in the case of the QC, we were blown away by how quick and easy it was.
+Once we’d selected Neural Capture, we were presented with a full visual setup guide to walk us through the process of connecting the amp we wanted to model.
+In this case, our little 5w Stage Right tube amp.
 The process took quite a while, but the results were outstanding, with absolutely no discernible difference between the live amp and the modeled version in the Quad Cortex.

 Of course, we had to spend some time with the preset FX built into the unit, too.
 While not disappointing, they weren’t the strongest element of the Quad Cortex.
 There were models based on many of the most popular pedals on the market (think Klon, Tube Screamer, etc.), but as presets, they didn’t quite match what you’d expect from an equivalent standalone stomp box.
 We adjusted the parameters on some of the effects and did manage to get some really great tones in the end.

-If you aren’t having any luck in adjusting any of the preset FX to your liking, and you already own, or can borrow a particular pedal that you’re looking to emulate, you can always use the Neural Capture to model it, too.
+If you aren’t having any luck adjusting any of the preset FX to your liking and you already own, or can borrow, a particular pedal you’re looking to emulate, you can always use the Neural Capture to model it, too.

 Other Amp Modeler/FX Units to Consider

-Kemper’s Profiler amp head is one of the originals, and still one of the best when it comes to amp profiling.
+Kemper’s Profiler Amp Head is one of the originals (along with the Axe FX), and still is one of the best when it comes to amp profiling.
 It’s renowned for its incredible sound quality, huge variety of presets, and seemingly endless parameter modification abilities.

-Line 6 is one of the big names when it comes to digital effects processing, so you shouldn’t be surprised to see them in the company of giants like the Kemper and the Quad Cortex.
-There are multiple versions of the Line 6 Helix available, and like the Kemper, you can buy it in rack or floor mounted configurations.
+Line 6 is one of the big names when it comes to digital effects processing, so you shouldn’t be surprised to see them in the company of giants like the Kemper and Quad Cortex.
+There are multiple versions of the Line 6 Helix available and, like the Kemper, you can buy it in rack- or floor-mounted configurations.